cyber-rhythms/cmu-11-785-deep-learning-spring-2019/README.md

 Recitation 13 on Reinforcement Learning, referred to as Recitation 12 on the YouTube playlist, has no accompanying PDF download.
 Perhaps a substitute can be found from the Spring 2020 iteration?

+* readings - not included due to space considerations.
+May upload in the future, or provide a linked list.